Ilhan Omar: Remarks on AIPAC and American support for Israel

 On March 7, 2019, the U.S. House of Representatives voted 407–23 to condemn "anti-Semitism, Islamophobia, racism and other forms of bigotry" in response to Omar's remarks concerning Israel.
 On February 2, 2023, the Republican-led House of Representatives passed a resolution, on a party-line vote, to remove Omar from the House Foreign Affairs Committee for what Speaker Kevin McCarthy called "repeated antisemitic and anti-American remarks."
 Many prominent House Democrats stood by Omar.
 On July 18, 2023, she voted against a congressional non-binding resolution proposed by August Pfluger, which states that "the State of Israel is not a racist or apartheid state", that Congress rejects "all forms of antisemitism and xenophobia", and that "the United States will always be a staunch partner and supporter of Israel".
 On October 16, 2023, Omar signed a resolution calling for a ceasefire in the Gaza war.
 She criticized the United States' support for Israeli bombing of the Gaza Strip.
 In May 2024, Omar voiced support for the International Criminal Court investigation in Palestine, saying that the ICC "must be allowed to conduct its work independently and without interference."
 In August 2024, she criticized the Biden administration's arms shipments to Israel, saying that "if you really want a ceasefire, you just stop sending the weapons."
+In June 2026, Omar accused Israel of acting with "near-total impunity", saying it had repeatedly been able to "commit genocide and other atrocities" without meaningful accountability.
+In a post on X, she wrote that Israel was "exporting the Gaza playbook to Lebanon" and that the conflict in Lebanon was killing thousands and displacing more than a million people.
+Omar also called for an end to U.S. military aid to Israel.